Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Yeah, I guess.

-Because that's what Steph calls herself.
+No, she, because that's what Steph calls herself.

 She's, I'm the monarch of your mum.

-What are you, the monarch of Steph?
+What are you the monarch of step?

-I'm the monarch of your mum.
+Yeah, I'm the monarch of your mum.

-So, it's all mums?
+So it's all mums?

 Yeah.